10% of wood production in the United States is used to repair rotting wood.

 They're also an effective solution for crawl spaces that are sagging due to a poorly designed crawl space -- one that was originally created with too few supports to bear the weight of your home.

 Repairing your crawl space is not a job you want to do more than once!
-To prevent problems with mould, rot, and pests in the future, follow these steps:
+To prevent problems with mold, rot, and pests in the future, follow these steps: